Skip to main content

 706-372-2503

-Ervan Garrison is UGA faculty, joint-staffed in both Anthropology and Geology Departments since 1992.
-Before coming to UGA, he served as Marine Archaeologist and Deputy Historic Preservation Officer for the National Oceanic and Atmospheric Administration (NOAA), 1990-1992.
+Ervan Garrison is UGA Emeritus faculty, in both Anthropology and Geology Departments.
+Before coming to UGA, in 1992, he served as Marine Archaeologist and Deputy Historic Preservation Officer for the National Oceanic and Atmospheric Administration (NOAA), 1990-1992.
 From 1979-1989, he was research and teaching faculty in the College of Engineering at Texas A&M University, College Station.
 He has authored or co-authored six books and numerous peer-reviewed articles and monographs.
 His academic specialties include archaeometry, geoarchaeology, shallow/near-surface geophysics and marine prehistoric underwater archaeology.
-He has conducted extensive archaeological studies in Europe - Switzerland and Scotland - and the U.S. He is expert in Bronze and Iron Age prehistory of western Europe having excavated at Hauterive-Champreveyres and St. Blaise-les-dames, Neuchatel, Switzerland (1985-1988).
+He conducted extensive archaeological studies in Europe - Switzerland and Scotland - and the U.S. He is expert in Bronze and Iron Age prehistory of western Europe having excavated at Hauterive-Champreveyres and St. Blaise-les-dames, Neuchatel, Switzerland (1985-1988).
 In Georgia he directed excavations sat the Grove's Creek archaeological site, Skidaway Island, from 1993-2008.
 He has developed and published on two experimental dating techniques for geology and archaeology - alpha-recoil track (ART) and electron spin resonance (ESR).
 He is an enrolled member of the Choctaw (Chahta) Nation of Oklahoma.

 Education: